OutSystems/OutSystems.SetupTools/docs/Get-OSPerfTuningStatus.md

 schema: 2.0.0
 ---

-# Get-OSServerVersion
+# Get-OSPerfTuningStatus

 ## SYNOPSIS
-DEPRECATED - Use Get-OSServerInfo
-Returns the OutSystems platform server version
+Check the status of each of the performance tuning items for the OutSystems platform server.

 ## SYNTAX

 ```
-Get-OSServerVersion [<CommonParameters>]
+Get-OSPerfTuningStatus [<CommonParameters>]
 ```

 ## DESCRIPTION
-This will returns the OutSystems platform server version.
+Gives a detailed description of the status of item of the performance tuning section for the OutSystems platform server.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-OSServerVersion
+Get-OSPerfTuningStatus
 ```

 ## PARAMETERS